3 Key Factors of Classification Compliance

 1. Worker Status is Complex and Changing

-In order to be considered an independent contractor from a legal standpoint, a worker must meet a specific set of criteria.
+From a legal standpoint, a worker must meet a specific set of criteria in order to be considered an independent contractor.
 There are many different federal, state, and government laws and regulations regarding worker classification, but because there is no single definition of what makes a worker an independent contractor, much is left up to interpretation when it comes to these laws.
 Not surprisingly, this leads to a lot of confusion when trying to classify workers.